 |Chase Freedom||Chase Ink Bold (No Longer Available to New Applicants)|

 |Chase Freedom Unlimited||Chase Ink Plus (No Longer Available to New Applicants)|

 |Chase Sapphire (No Longer Available to New Applicants)|

-You can transfer Chase Ultimate Rewards points to partner airlines, hotel chains, and Amtrak!
+You can transfer Chase Ultimate Rewards points to partner airlines and hotel chains like United Airlines, Singapore Airlines, and Hyatt.
 Points usually transfer instantly, except in a few cases (like Singapore Airlines).